French Academy of Sciences: History

 The last two sections are bundled since there were many good candidates fit to be elected for those practices, and the competition was stiff.
-Some individuals like Francois Magendie had made stellar advancements in their selected fields of study, that warranted a possible addition of new fields.
-However, even someone like Magendie that had made breakthroughs in Physiology and impressed the academy with his hands-on vivisection experiments, could not get his study into its own category.
+Some individuals like François Magendie had made stellar advancements in their selected fields of study, that warranted a possible addition of new fields.
+However, even someone like Magendie, who had made breakthroughs in physiology and impressed the academy with his hands-on vivisection experiments, could not get his study into its own category.
 Despite Magendie being one of the leading innovators of his time, it was still a battle for him to become an official member of the academy, a feat he would later accomplish in 1821.
-He further improved the reverence of the academy when he and anatomist Charles Bell produced the widely known "Bell-Magendie Law".
+He further improved the reverence of the academy when he and anatomist Charles Bell produced the widely known Bell–Magendie law.

 From 1795 until 1914, the first world war, the French Academy of Science was the most prevalent organization of French science.
 Almost all the old members of the previously abolished Académie were formally re-elected and retook their ancient seats.
 Among the exceptions was Dominique, comte de Cassini, who refused to take his seat.
 Membership in the academy was not restricted to scientists: in 1798 Napoleon Bonaparte was elected a member of the academy and three years later a president in connection with his Egyptian expedition, which had a scientific component.
 In 1816, the again renamed "Royal Academy of Sciences" became autonomous, while forming part of the Institute of France; the head of State became its patron.
 In the Second Republic, the name returned to Académie des sciences.
 During this period, the academy was funded by and accountable to the Ministry of Public Instruction.
 The academy came to control French patent laws in the course of the eighteenth century, acting as the liaison of artisans' knowledge to the public domain.
 As a result, academicians dominated technological activities in France.